French

 External Credit

 Students may elect to take language courses off campus, e.g., in summer French immersion programs.
 These courses can be counted for UNB credit if the Department judges that sufficient progress has been made to merit credit equivalent to a course offered by the UNB French Department.
 The student is responsible for providing a detailed description of the course and any other information the Department may require to assess it.
-Students should apply for the Department's approval before taking a French course off campus for which they hope to recieve UNB credit.
+Students should apply for the Department's approval before taking a French course off campus for for which they hope to recieve UNB credit.

-Normally a maximum of 9 credit hours of transfer credits at the advanced level will be counted towards the single major or honours programs and a maximum of 6 credit hours of transfer credits can be used toward a minor, double major, or joint honours.
+Normally a maximum of 9 credit hours of transfer credits at the advanced level will be counted toward the single major or honours programs and a maximum of 6 credit hours of transfer credits can be used toward a minor, double major, or joint honours.

 Linguistics